slothy-dev/slothy-dev/README.md

 - 👋 Hi, I’m @slothy-dev
-- 👀 I’m interested in ... javascript, nodejs, react and python
+- 👀 I’m interested in ... javascript
-- 🌱 I’m currently learning ... javascript, nodejs
+- 🌱 I’m currently learning ... javascript
 - 💞️ I’m looking to collaborate on ... nothing
 - 📫 How to reach me ... dont